dylanleclair/databases/README.md

 All you need to do is boot up the local server as instructed above, and all of the requests in it should work flawlessly. :tada:

+Try not to delete the admin user though..
+This could cause some problems!

 # To do list (web interface) :zap:
 - creating base HTML documents for pages (with navbar) that we can extend to make more pages easier :heavy_check_mark: (See realbeast/templates/base.html)
 - add user registration, sign in and account management pages :heavy_check_mark: